klee/klee-web/README.md

 Start the development virtual machine (this may take a while on the first run):
     vagrant up

+After provisioning has completed klee-web will be available at [http://192.168.33.10](http://192.168.33.10)

-The kleeweb/klee image is grabbed using docker pull when provisioning occurs.
+The [kleeweb/klee](https://registry.hub.docker.com/u/kleeweb/klee/) image is grabbed using docker pull when provisioning occurs.
 If you need to make modifications to the Dockerfile and build it from scratch then run the following.